Fisheries Ecology Research

 In collaboration with the Dzwonkowski, Lehrter, and Baker labs at DISL, this project will help identify what individual or combined stressors affect these ecologically and economically important species and evaluate how management actions may improve the resilience of these populations to environmental change.

 To accomplish these objectives, field observations conducted by the deployment of specialized moorings equipped with vexar mesh bags containing sample populations of diploid oyster seed at depths fixed above and below the pycnocline, at six station locations near protected oyster reefs across Mobile Bay and Mississippi Sound.

 Effects of large-scale habitat modification on demersal fish and mobile invertebrates within Alabama’s Artificial Reef Zone

 Trey Spearman, Research Assistant

 South of Mobile Bay, Alabama, the Alabama Artificial Reef Zone (AARZ) covers almost 2700 km2 of the continental shelf.
 This area has become a hotspot for recreational and commercial fishing due to artificial reef placement.

 This study is meant to describe the demersal fish and invertebrate assemblages within the AARZ—a large area containing artificial reefs, but with relatively undisturbed habitat between structures.

 A combination of side-scanning sonar and single-beam sonar was used to map the seafloor, and then 30-minute trawl surveys were performed once per grid using the sonar map as a guide for obstacle avoidance.
-The catch was sorted to species (Figure 1), and the abundance and biomass of each was recorded.
+The catch was sorted to species (see image above), and the abundance and biomass of each was recorded.